QiuYukang/5G-LENA/doc/source/nr-module.rst

    CoverageArea map examples with buildings (left: SNR, right: SINR)

-An example for a hexagonal deployment is given in Figure :ref:`fig-S3`.
+An example for a hexagonal deployment is given in :numref:`fig-S3`.
 In this example the REM depicts a scenario for the frequency band of 2GHz, BW of 10 MHz, while the Inter-Site Distance (ISD) has been set to 1732m for the Urban case (top) and 7000m for the Rural case (bottom).
 The transmit power has been set to 43 dBm.